tc39/proposal-regex-escaping/README.md

 ## Status

-This proposal is a [stage 0 (strawman) proposal](https://docs.google.com/document/d/1QbEE0BsO4lvl7NFTn5WXWeiEIBfaVUF7Dk0hpPpPDzU/edit#) and is awaiting specification, implementation and input.
+This proposal is a [stage 0 (strawman) proposal](https://docs.google.com/document/d/1QbEE0BsO4lvl7NFTn5WXWeiEIBfaVUF7Dk0hpPpPDzU/edit#) and is awaiting implementation and more input.

 ## Motivation